 Environmental requirements also carry weight here.
 Phase 1 Environmental Site Assessments are standard for commercial properties, and in Calgary's industrial corridors, Phase 2 assessments may be required.
 Budget time and cost — typically $2,000 to $5,000 for a Phase 1 — into any commercial acquisition timeline.

-No. The five-unit threshold applies regardless of owner-occupancy.
-Once a property has five or more units, it is classified as commercial for mortgage purposes in Canada.
-Owner-occupied exceptions that apply to duplexes and triplexes do not extend past four units.
+Q: Can I use residential financing to buy a 5-unit building if I live in one of the units?
+A: No. The five-unit threshold applies regardless of owner-occupancy.
+Once a property has five or more units, it is classified as commercial for mortgage purposes in Canada — owner-occupied exceptions that apply to duplexes and triplexes do not extend past four units.

-Adding a fifth unit converts the property from residential to commercial classification for financing purposes.
-If your current mortgage is residential, you would likely need to refinance under commercial terms — which means new qualification criteria, potentially higher rates, and a new appraisal.
-Before undertaking any conversion or addition project, it is worth structuring the financing scenario with your broker first.
+Q: What happens if I have a fourplex and want to add a fifth unit?
+A: Adding a fifth unit converts the property from residential to commercial classification for financing purposes.
+Your existing residential mortgage would likely need to be refinanced under commercial terms — new qualification criteria, potentially higher rates, and a new commercial appraisal.
+Structure the financing scenario with your broker before starting any conversion project.

 The residential-to-commercial transition is one of the most meaningful inflection points in a real estate investor's journey.
 The rules change, the lenders change, and the underwriting changes — but so does the scale of what becomes possible.